-That blogger’s making money in her third month and I have yet to join one affiliate program.
+- That mom blogger is making money in her third month and I have yet to join one affiliate program.

-This other blogger just had a six-figure course launch and I haven’t even started my list.
+- This other mom blogger just had a six-figure course launch and I haven’t even started my list.

-There’s another blogger who got a million views on Pinterest her first week and I haven’t cracked 10K after six months.
+- There’s another mom blogger who got a million views on Pinterest her first week and I haven’t cracked 10K after six months.

-If you’ve been blogging or trying to grow your online business for any amount of time, you’ve probably had similar thoughts.
-And you know what?
-They don’t anything for you.
+If you’ve been blogging or trying to grow your online business for any amount of time, you know what I’m talking about.

-In fact, they make it worse because they up your anxiety about everything you’re NOT getting done.
+It actually makes it worse because it ups your anxiety about everything you’re NOT getting done.

 So let’s take a deep breath, shall we?
 And solemnly vow that we won’t let those nasty comparisons steer us off course anymore.

 Sound good?
-Here’s how to make it happen.
+Here are five tips to make it happen.

 How much time do you really have to commit to growing your blog and business?

-But here’s one thing I don’t want you to do.
-Don’t beat yourself up because you’re not getting the same results as the people who are putting 20, 30, 40, 50+ hours a week into their blog.
+And here’s one thing you shouldn’t do.
+Don’t beat yourself up because you’re not getting the same results as everyone else.

-Celebrate your wins, no matter how small and keep your eyes on your own page so those oh-so-unhelpful comparisons don’t start creeping in again.
+Celebrate your wins, no matter how small.
+Keep your eyes on your own page so those oh-so-unhelpful comparisons don’t start creeping in again.

 2. Decide what’s most important.

-Simple.
-You start with defining two to three specific goals.
+You can start with defining two to three specific goals.
 Then, you outline the most important action steps you need to take to reach that goal.

 - Write a great post that includes a useful opt-in to encourage people to sign up for your list